 6. Combine these techniques with switching the pickup switch up and down from position 1-5 and by adjusting the pitch on the wah wah.

 Note that effect is best achieved with vintage Stratocaster single coils.
 It can also be achieved on both humbuckers and Telecasters but the tone will be pitched differently.
 I also recommend using vintage type wah wahs, either Vox or Cry Baby.
-It appears that it’s difficult to achieve the effect on some of the modern models.
+Modern models doesn’t allow the effect to be produced.

 Reference clip >>